Premier League top-four race for Champions League qualification analysed by form, fixtures and Sky Sports pundit Alan Smith

 West Ham had a fantastic start to the season.
 Under David Moyes the Hammers were flying high and looked real contenders for the top four.
 However, despite wins at home against Liverpool and Chelsea, they did suffer a bit of a recent blip with back-to-back defeats to Wolves and Man City in November before successive defeats to Arsenal and Southampton in December.

-They have responded well, though, and wins against Watford and Crystal Palace in their last two outings have put them firmly back in the race for Champions League qualification.
+They have responded well, though, and wins against Watford, Crystal Palace and Norwich in their last three outings have put them firmly back in the race for Champions League qualification.
 Their run-in to the season does look tricky, however, with trips to Manchester United, Leicester, Liverpool, Tottenham, Chelsea and Brighton to come.
 They also face Wolves, Arsenal and Man City at home so if they are going to reach the top four they will have to do it the hard way.

 Key fixtures: Manchester United (A) - Saturday Jan 22; kick-off 3pm, Leicester (A) - Sunday Feb 13; kick-off 4.30pm (live on Sky), Wolves (H) - Saturday Feb 26; kick-off 3pm, Liverpool (A) - Sunday March 5; kick-off 3pm, Tottenham (A) - Saturday March 19; kick-off 3pm, Chelsea (A) - Saturday April 23; kick-off 3pm, Arsenal (H) - Saturday April 30; kick-off 3pm, Man City (H) - Sunday May 15; kick-off 3pm, Brighton (A) -Sunday May 22, kick-off 4pm.